-NEW WEFTEC 2013 Guide to Education Credits Is Now Available!
+WEFTEC 2014 Guide to Education Credits Is Now Available!

-WEF applies for pre-approval for continuing education credits for WEFTEC in all 50 states.
-We have received approval in the following states:
+WEF applies for pre-approval for continuing education credits each year for WEFTEC in every state.
+We are currently working on this approval process and should have updated state approval information available on this page starting in May.

 How does this pertain to me?